 - Fertilizer form is related to the delivery method – either in liquid or dry formulations.

 Fertilizers may be applied by various methods, including broadcasting, sub-surface application, trunk injections and more.
 The rate of application is critical as well as determining the timing and application amounts.
 An arborist-designed tree plan will address the tree’s nutritional needs based on species, growth phases, overall health, and the soil’s ability to meet the annual demand for essential nutrients.

 Trees provide immeasurable aesthetic and economic benefits.
-Investing in routine tree care will help you enjoy the benefits of the tree for a long time.
+Investing in routine tree care and tree trimming will help you enjoy the benefits of the tree for a long time.
 Mark Crane’s Tree and Arborist Services will design a tree care plan to extend the lifespan of the trees on your property.
-Our team can also help you match the right trees to the location when planting new trees in Hope Ranch, Montecito, and Santa Barbara.
+Our team can also help you match the right trees to the location when planting new trees in Santa Barbara and Ventura counties.
 Call (805) 685-2320 for a free estimate.